matomo-org/developer-documentation/docs/tracking-api.md

-## The Tracking REST API
+## The Tracking HTTP API

-To track page views, events, visits, you have to send a HTTP request to your Tracking REST API endpoint, for example, **http://your-piwik-domain.tld/piwik.php** with the correct query parameters set.
+To track page views, events, visits, you have to send a HTTP request to your Tracking HTTP API endpoint, for example, **http://your-piwik-domain.tld/piwik.php** with the correct query parameters set.

 ### Supported Query Parameters